Nicolas Finet (born July 24, 1959) is a French writer, editor, documentary filmmaker, consultant, journalist and speaker.

 In 1995, Nicolas Finet created N2 The Emerging Side, a news agency specialized in the coverage of Eastern Asian, which provides original and exclusive editorial content (studies, investigations, books, reports, photography, etc.) to a media, editorial, institutional and corporate-based clientele.
 At the end of the 90’s, this agency starts to develop recurring qualitative studies in Asia and Europe on assignment for french market research companies such as Louis Harris and Ipsos.
 This activity is still going on today.

 Throughout the years 2000-2010, Nicolas Finet synthesized his knowledge of Asia and his expertise in comics with new occupations.
-He was put in charge of the Asian sector for The Angoulême International Comics Festival, initiated the translation of Korean and Chinese comic-books for many francophone publishing houses, led conferences and readings on comics in Seoul, Paris, Saint-Petersburg, Guangzhou and Jakarta and carried out the commission of the first edition of the Exposition universelle de la bande dessinée (World comic fair) presented in January 2007 at the Angoulême Festival.
+He was put in charge of the Asian sector for The Angoulême International Comics Festival, initiated the translation of Korean and Chinese comic-books for many francophone publishing houses, led conferences and readings on comics in Seoul, Paris, Hong Kong, Saint-Petersburg, Guangzhou, Jakarta and Taichung and carried out the commission of the first edition of the Exposition universelle de la bande dessinée (World comic fair) presented in January 2007 at the Angoulême Festival.

 Nicolas Finet has participated in a half-dozen joint-publications, has developed storylines for two comic-books, has written four travel guides and two artists monographs, a memorial-book — (À Suivre) 1978-1997 – Une aventure en bandes dessinées – and an anthology of travel writings in Asia, Le puéril jaune.